 Generally, the advertised speed for your broadband package will be the range achievable on a wired connection, using an ethernet cable to connect the device to the router.
 Over a WiFi connection, this speed will often be lower, as data won’t be transferred as quickly.

-If you were to choose a 35 Mbps broadband package with a basic fibre or copper provider, for example, your WiFi speeds will be far lower.
+If you were to choose a 35 Mbps broadband package with a basic copper provider, for example, your WiFi speeds will be far lower.
 For this reason, it’s worth considering whether you will be connecting to the internet via ethernet or over WiFi when choosing a package.

 The most suitable internet speed for your household comes down to the demands of your everyday online lifestyle.
 Consider how much online activity will be going on at once and the number of devices.
 Casual internet usage can be supported by standard Mbps speeds, while Gbps could be beneficial for regular bandwidth-intensive activities.